Debashish-Rath/Creation_Of_RESTful-API/README.md

 	# Here, you need to enter your database username, password and host.
 	# The name of my database_schema here is "the_tech_world_store", so I have written above as it is.
-	# Remaining field datas are to entered by you.
+	# Remaining fields are to be filled by you.

+--> In order to start the flask server, please run the command "python Coditation Project.py".

 --> For API testing you can use Postman, Talend API Tester (It has chrome extension)